Clarejewel/Hackbio-biocoding-internship/stage-zero folder/Stagezero_READme.md

 ```
 Here is what the elements in the dictionary above mean:
 ```
-# Print(): is used to display output of what is contained in the bracket on the screen.
+# Print(): is used to display the output of what is contained in the bracket on the screen.

-# "Team_Proline1_Members_Info": Is the title of the entire info to be displayed.
+# "Team_Proline1_Members_Info": This is the title of the entire info to be displayed.

 # "Team_Proline1_Info" followed by  an equal to  sign = a curly bracket {} creates the dictionary within which the key-value pairs are housed.

 # "Member_4" is a key.
-Within it is another key "Name" with the value "Judith Mbamalu".
-Other keys are "Slack Username" "Email", "Hobby", "Country", "Discipline", "Preferred Language" with their corresponding values follojng afetr the **colon :**
+Within it is the value which is made up of  another key "Name" with the corresponding value "Judith Mbamalu".
+Other keys are "Slack Username" "Email", "Hobby", "Country", "Discipline", and "Preferred Language" with their corresponding values following the **colon:**

+# Note that this is a nested data set, hence the key-value pair within the key.

-# Same applies to all team members (Member_1 to Member_5).
-Each key-value pair is seperated with a comma.
-Each member's info is also seperated with a a comma.
+# The same applies to all team members (Member_1 to Member_5).
+# Each key-value pair is separated with a comma.
+# Each member's info is also separated with a comma.